okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 ## Set up an external service

-The Event Hook and Inline Hook examples in this section use Glitch projects to create an external service for use with your Okta org.
+The event hook and inline hook examples in this section use Glitch projects to create an external service for use with your Okta org.

 [Glitch](https://www.glitch.com) is a browser-based development environment that can build a full-stack web application online.
 You can use their template applications to implement an external service that receives the outbound calls from Okta orgs.